f5devcentral/bigip-automation/level-5/README.md

 ## Code Explanation

-In the following section, we  provide a deeper explanation of how **remote state** is configured as well as details on the **pipeline** configuration.

 ### User configuration files (YAML)
 To enhance usability, users only need to define the parameters of the service they intend to publish and save them in a YAML file format.
 YAML was selected for its user-friendly interface, which is both intuitive and familiar to DevOps users.
 Alternatively, customers may opt to utilize a ServiceNow ticket or a REST-API/web form, enabling their users to input the required information seamlessly.
 An example of the YAML parameters is shown below